-M. Jerry Wales an European Planter, commenced the cultivation of Oil Palm in Sri Lanka in 1968 at Nakiyadeniya estate by planting 68 Oil Palm plants covering an extent of 0.50 Ha.
-Since 1968, Oil Palm cultivation has rapidly increased throughout the Low Country Wet Zone of Sri Lanka as it was seen as an economical and profitable crop for the last 50 years.
+M. Jerry Wales, a European Planter, commenced the cultivation of Oil Palm in Sri Lanka in 1968 at Nakiyadeniya Estate by planting 68 oil palm plants covering an extent of 0.50 Ha.
+Since 1968, oil palm cultivation has rapidly increased throughout the Low Country Wet Zone of Sri Lanka as it was seen as an economical and profitable crop for the last 50 years.

-Since 1968 Oil Palm cultivation has been going through various changes in Field Management practices such as:
+Since 1968, oil palm cultivation has been going through various changes in the Plantation Management Practices such as:

 - Nursery Management

-- Harvesting operations and agronomic practices in mature area
+- Harvesting operations and agronomic practices in a mature area

 - Development in human skills

-Each and every management practice mentioned above plays a significant role to achieve the optimum oil yield per hectare through improving the bunch weight, number of bunches and oil in a bunch.
-This has resulted in a higher yield per ha (YPH).
-Watawala Plantations has achieved the highest YPH amongst the Regional Planation Companies (RPCs) during 2012/13.
+Each management practice mentioned above plays a significant role to achieve the optimum oil yield per hectare through improving the bunch weight, number of bunches and oil in a bunch.
+This has resulted in a higher yield per ha (YPH) as well.
+Watawala Plantations has achieved the highest YPH amongst the Regional Plantation Companies (RPCs) during the past.

 The significant achievements of yield and sustainability were the result of the company’s innovative and persevered approach in “doing things differently for improved results”.
 Accordingly, Watawala Plantations has set a vision for the year 2025 through a strategic road map to achieve a YPH of 20 tons.
 The company expects to reach this achievement of excellence, through motivation, developing the human capital and by the process of participatory management.